awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 1. Choose the backup that you want to restore from the **Backups** table, and then choose **Restore backup**\.

    Doing so opens the file system creation wizard\.
 This wizard is identical to the standard file system creation wizard, except the **Storage capacity** is already set and can't be changed\.
-However, you can change the throughput capacity, associated VPC, and other settings\.
+However, you can change the throughput capacity, associated VPC, and other settings, and storage type\.
+The storage type is set to **SSD** by default, but you can change it to **HDD** under the following conditions:
+   + The file system deployment type is **Multi\-AZ** or **Single\-AZ 2**\.
+   + The storage capacity is at least 2,000 GiB\.

 1. Complete the wizard as you do when you create a new file system\.